This post may contain affiliate links. Please read our disclosure policy.

 How to Cut a Peach

-- Ripe Peaches washed and dried
+- 1 Ripe Peach washed and dried

-- Hold the peach vertical with the stem upwards
+- Hold the peach vertical with the stem upwards.

-- Using a sharp paring knife held vertically with the peach, insert the blade carefully until you hit the pit
+- Using a sharp paring knife held vertically with the peach, insert the blade carefully until you hit the pit.

 - Roll the peach around the blade of the knife ensuring the blade is touching the pit the whole time until you have reached your original cut.